Department of Justice is now the Department of Communities and Justice. Find out more >

 Where are the internships located?

 Does the Secretariat provide a stipend to help cover housing and transport costs?

 No. Unfortunately, we are unable to provide any financial assistance to cover costs associated with the internship.

 I am really interested in the Internship Program, but I also have other commitments throughout the course of the program, is there some flexibility with working arrangements?

 Absolutely.
 Although our preference is for you to maximise your internship experience and work full-time, we understand that you may have exams, intensive courses, part-time jobs, or clerkships.
 We are happy to discuss and accommodate your commitments, where possible.

 An internship does not guarantee future employment with the Secretariat or with the Department of Justice.
 However, the internship does allow you to engage with the organisational culture, establish networks, and build industry specific skills.
-These benefits will assist you if you decide to apply for any jobs with the NSW Department of Justice in future.
+These benefits will assist you if you decide to apply for any jobs with the NSW Department of Communities and Justice in future.

 What will I be working on?

 Interns will perform legal research and writing tasks related to the current projects of the NSW Law Reform Commission and NSW Sentencing Council.

 I just submitted my application, what happens next?

 After the closing date, all applications will be reviewed and applicants selected for interview.
 We will be in touch with you, via email, to let you know the outcome of your application.

 How many interviews will I have to attend?